vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD11_DEMO.md

 # Lesson 2: Using the Windows Azure Access Control Service

 ### Demonstration: Configuring ACS Using the Azure portal

+#### Preparation Steps

+For this demo, you will use the available virtual machine environment.
+Before starting this demo, you need to install the Identity and Access Tool extension in Visual Studio 2012:
+ 1. On the host computer, click **Start**, point to **Administrative Tools**, and then click **Hyper-V Manager**.
+ 2. In Hyper-V Manager, click **MSL-TMG1**, and in the Action pane, click **Start**.
+ 3. In Hyper-V Manager, click **20487B-SEA-DEV-A**, and in the Action pane, click **Start**.
+ 4. In the **Action** pane, click **Connect**.
+Wait until the virtual machine starts.
+ 5. Sign in using the following credentials:
+    - User name: **Administrator**
+    - Password: **Pa$$w0rd**
+ 6. In this demonstration you will need to use the **Identity and Access Tool** extension you installed in Visual Studio 2012 in Demo 1, "Using claims in an ASP.NET Website", of Lesson 1, "Claims-based Identity Concepts".
+If you have not installed this extension, please follow the preparation steps in that demo.

 #### Demonstration Steps